 ListPipelineExecutions, which gets a summary of the most recent executions for a pipeline.

-StartPipelineExecution, which runs the most recent revision of an artifact through the pipeline.
+StartPipelineExecution, which runs the the most recent revision of an artifact through the pipeline.

 UpdatePipeline, which updates a pipeline with edits or changes to the structure of the pipeline.

-Pipelines include stages.
+Pipelines include stages, which are logical groupings of gates and actions.
 Each stage contains one or more actions that must complete before the next stage begins.
-A stage results in success or failure.
-If a stage fails, the pipeline stops at that stage and remains stopped until either a new version of an artifact appears in the source location, or a user takes action to rerun the most recent artifact through the pipeline.
+A stage will result in success or failure.
+If a stage fails, then the pipeline stops at that stage and will remain stopped until either a new version of an artifact appears in the source location, or a user takes action to re-run the most recent artifact through the pipeline.
 You can call GetPipelineState, which displays the status of a pipeline, including the status of stages in the pipeline, or GetPipeline, which returns the entire structure of the pipeline, including the stages of that pipeline.
-For more information about the structure of stages and actions, see AWS CodePipeline Pipeline Structure Reference.
+For more information about the structure of stages and actions, also refer to the AWS CodePipeline Pipeline Structure Reference.

-Pipeline stages include actions that are categorized into categories such as source or build actions performed in a stage of a pipeline.
+Pipeline stages include actions, which are categorized into categories such as source or build actions performed within a stage of a pipeline.
 For example, you can use a source action to import artifacts into a pipeline from a source such as Amazon S3.
 Like stages, you do not work with actions directly in most cases, but you do define and interact with actions when working with pipeline operations such as CreatePipeline and GetPipelineState.
-Valid action categories are: